NuevoFoundation/workshops/content/english/security-phishing/phishing-basics.md

 Phishing is a type of social engineering attack which is used to steal sensitive data, including login credentials, banking and credit card details.

-It occurs when a **Hacker**, posing as a trusted entity, lures an individual using email, text message, or phone.<br> The recipient is then tricked into clicking a malicious link, which can lead to the installation of a malicious software, or revealing of sensitive data.
+It occurs when a **Hacker**, posing as a trusted entity, lures an individual using email, text message, or phone.

+The recipient is then tricked into clicking a malicious link, which can lead to the installation of a malicious software, or revealing of sensitive data.

 ## What went wrong?